-Mr. Lind recommends that the books of the Canon be read in the following order, which reflects his ‘generations of modern war’ theory.
+Mr. Lind recommends that the books of the Canon be read in the following order, which reflects his ‘generations of modern war’ framework.

 Charles Edward White, The Enlightened Soldier